ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Is there any other convenient OSCORE thing which is reusable here and we are missing?
 -->

 Note that policies can be set up so that the Client sends a request to the KDC only after a given number of unsuccessfully decrypted incoming messages.
 It is application dependent and pertaining to the particular message exchange (e.g. {{I-D.ietf-core-oscore-groupcomm}}) to set up policies that instruct clients to retain unsuccessfully decrypted messages and for how long, so that they can be decrypted after getting updated keying material, rather than just considered non valid messages to discard right away.

+The same request could also be sent by the client without being triggered by a failed decryption of a message, if the client wants to confirm that it has the latest keying material.
+If that is the case, the client will receive from the KDC the same keying material it has in memory.

+Note that the difference between the keying material renewal request and the keying material updating request is that the first triggers the KDC to produce new keying material, while the second only triggers only distribution (the renewal might have happened independently, because of expiration).

 Alternatively, the re-distribution of keying material can be initiated by the KDC, which e.g.: